linn/kazoo.site/User-iPad.md

 Linn DS systems can play audio from external sources.
 To listen to an external source select the tile with the source's name from the homepage.

-Source name can be configured using Linn Konfig.
+Source name can be configured using Linn [Konfig](http://www.linn.co.uk/software#konfig).

 * Visible sources that are still using the factory default name can be found by clicking <img style="floatcentre"  src="http://linn.github.io/kazoo.site/images/InputsTile.png" />
-* If a source is not being used we recommend removing it from the UI by setting its Visibility to false
+* If a source is not being used we recommend removing it from the UI by setting its Visibility to false in Konfig

 ## Searching